monmaya/pyb-data-contracts/docs/en/articles/04-architecture-construction.md

 #### 6.1 The datacontract-cli Tool

 To work efficiently with data contracts, the reference tool is `datacontract-cli`.
 It's an open-source command-line tool that offers numerous features to validate, test, generate, and publish your data contracts.
+You now even have an API at https://cli.datacontract.com/API.

 Let's start by installing it: